 The changes we made to our bench were that we didn’t add the framing around front.
 We added braces in the middle to give it support when my huge boys sat down.

 Or should I say plop down because my boys are also rowdy boys?

 Do you see what’s happening right there?!?
 I can’t even, y’all!

 The shoes are actually beginning to go in the cubbies and we haven’t even finished the build!!
 WOO HOO!!
 It’s a success already!

 Next we started adding the beadboard and trim to the side of the cabinet and back of the bench to continue the beadboard theme that starts with our kitchen backsplash.
 I really want these two adjoining rooms to flow together as one.
 We also put the moulding back on the top and base of the old cabinet, trimming it to fit this space.

 Our repurposing was a success!!
 The only purchase we had to for this week’s built-ins were the 3 inch trim framing around the beadboard on the wall.
-Everything else was a left over from a previous project, like our updated kitchen island I’ll be sharing with you next week!
+All other supplies came from previous project, like our updated kitchen island I’ll be sharing with you next week!

 I did manage to jump ahead on the to do list one afternoon and built our Pallet Light Box for our ceiling fixture we plan to hang.
 It will match the same Pallet Light Box we hung in our Farmhouse kitchen.
 So here’s how we’re coming along.

 Progress on the Plan

 - Paint the existing cabinets, walls, trim and door.